Skip Navigation

 – Alice L., Homeowner

-The redesigned bathroom accommodates a custom wall-mounted cherry vanity with recessed pulls.
-Cove lighting in the shower creates the illusion of a hidden natural light source while visually increasing the ceiling height.
+The redesigned bathroom incorporates a custom wall-mounted cherry vanity with recessed pulls.
+Cove lighting within the shower creates the illusion of a concealed natural light source while increasing perceived ceiling height, an approach that also carries through in Society Hill townhouse work.
 Functional and ambient lighting fixtures provide additional illumination in the windowless room.
-Color variations and veining in the shower’s Burma Teak stone tile are accented by its random ashlar arrangement.
+Color variation and veining in the Burma Teak stone tile are emphasized through a random ashlar pattern.

 Photos © Jeffrey Totaro

-The redesigned bathroom accommodates a custom wall-mounted cherry vanity with recessed pulls.
-Cove lighting in the shower creates the illusion of a hidden natural light source while visually increasing the ceiling height.
+The redesigned bathroom incorporates a custom wall-mounted cherry vanity with recessed pulls.
+Cove lighting within the shower creates the illusion of a concealed natural light source while increasing perceived ceiling height, an approach that also carries through in Society Hill townhouse work.
 Functional and ambient lighting fixtures provide additional illumination in the windowless room.
-Color variations and veining in the shower’s Burma Teak stone tile are accented by its random ashlar arrangement.
+Color variation and veining in the Burma Teak stone tile are emphasized through a random ashlar pattern.

 Photos © Jeffrey Totaro